Menna-elgallad/humm-cloned-site-/README.md

-# humm cloned task by Menna Elgallad
+# Food Blog CMS cloned task by Menna Elgallad
 ## To install packages use
 use npm run install or yarn install
 ## To run the project